Class AbstractDelegate<C extends JComponent>

 Component.setSize(Dimension)for more information.- Parameters:

-width- The width of the component.- Returns:
+width- The width of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.